NadaNabil07/problem-solving/README.md

 ![Quote](https://github.com/NadaNabil07/problem-solving/blob/main/images.jfif)
-# Self-Training Coding Solutions
+# Problem Solving

 ## Overview

-Welcome to my self-training coding solutions repository!
+Welcome to my Problem Solving solutions repository!
 This collection serves as a personal journey to enhance my problem-solving skills through various programming challenges.
 The primary goal is self-improvement, learning, and continuous growth in the world of coding.

 ## Table of Contents